This post may contain affiliate links. Please see my disclosure policy for more details.

 Situated at the mouth of the Clarence River in the Northern Rivers region of North Coast NSW, the seaside town of Yamba is blessed with a mild climate, gorgeous coastal scenery and a very relaxed atmosphere.

-Our arrival was a bit more dramatic than usual, as we passed right by what I assume was controlled burning.
+Our arrival was a bit more dramatic than usual, as we passed some controlled burning.
 Since everyone else seemed to be casually driving by, we followed suit and arrived safely at our destination!
 Read on to learn about things to do in Yamba NSW and nearby Angourie!

 For such a small town, Yamba has a fantastic selection of beaches.
 It’s also famous for its world-class surf breaks.
 Five of its beaches are in walking distance from the town centre, including sheltered ones along the river as well as those facing onto the ocean and elements.

 Yamba Beach has a large rock pool if you fancy a proper swimming session; Spooky Beach is meant to be great for snorkelling; and Pippi Beach has 4WD access.
 We started off our explorations with a picnic on the reservation behind Pippi Beach.
 While it’s huge and certainly stunning, it’s very exposed and the wind was immense!
 We didn’t stop long!

 Next we ventured to Hickey Island, which juts off the mainland between the town and the mouth of the Clarence River.